September 26, 2019

 Radiation transfers heat using electromagnetic waves and does not involve any interaction between matter.
 The heat that comes from the sun is an example of radiation.

 Convection occurs in liquids and gasses and describes the movement of heat from one location to another facilitated by the movement of fluids.
 When heated, fluids expand and become less dense.
 The hot fluid rises and displaces the cold fluid above it, pushing it toward the heat source.
 This cold fluid will become heated and rise upwards, creating a constant flow of fluid from an area of high heat to low heat.
 Convection explains how baseboard radiators can heat a whole room.
 The hot air generated from the radiators flows quickly upwards, pushing the cold air down towards the heater on the floor, creating a constant airflow.
+See more examples of convection.

 Heat transfer through conduction involves the transfer of heat between two materials from surface contact.
 No matter is exchanged between materials, only energy.
 This type of heat transfer occurs in solid materials and is caused by particle vibrations.
-When exposed to a flow of energy, the particles in a solid begin to wiggle, rotate and vibrate, creating kinetic energy
+When exposed to a flow of energy, the particles in a solid begin to wiggle, rotate and vibrate, creating kinetic energy.

 A common example of conduction is heating a pan on a stove.
 The heat from the burner transfers directly to the pan’s surface.
 Temperature measures the amount of kinetic energy processed by the particles in a sample of matter.
 The more kinetic energy a material has, its internal temperature will be higher.